-**Note: Once you book your appointment, you will receive an email with the details regarding your inspection, including the address of the fire station.
+**Note: Once you book your appointment, you will receive an email with the details regarding your inspection, including the address.
 Sometimes this email ends up in your junk or spam folder, so please check that.
-We do our inspections in the bay, where the fire trucks park.
 Please be sure to have the seat ready for installation (out of the box, etc.).
 If you have any questions regarding your appointment or about car seats, please call 480-312-2229 (BABY).

 If you need immediate assistance, there are other agencies who may be able to help you:

 - SafeKids Maricopa County for car seat events in our area

 - Arizona Childproofers charges a fee but they may be a good option for you, too.
 P: 480-634-7366.
 Web: www.azchildproofers.com

 - Additional Car Seat Check Organizations and Contact Info (pdf)